hassanyakef/zoomPollApi/README.md

 # Zoom Poll API

-A chrome extension that allows professors to sends out automatic zoom poll asking they should go slower in faster in a lecture.
+A chrome extension that allows professors to send out automatic zoom poll asking they should go slower/faster in a lecture.